 As Catholics, lapsed or not, guilt plays a major part in our genetic make-up.
 If you're Irish and are, or once were, Catholic, there is a double whammy.
 We live on the edge right next to a generation who were taught to feel guilty about most day-to-day activities — and these people were our parents.

 Though we might not be as obedient and fearful as they were, we still feel remorseful for each time we pass a grotto or use the Lord's name in vain.
 And each time the Angelus plays before the RTÉ Six One News, muscles tremble and it's hard not to look dramatically out into the distance as the bells toll, like the actors on screen.

 When you do get a twitch to proclaim an Our Father, there is a pang of new wave guilt for everything else and a feeling that you shouldn't be doing it at all.

 Faith is faith, and being respectful of someone's beliefs is important, whatever they are.
-But there is no need for the guilt — it's time we released the shackles.
+However, there is no need for the guilt — it's time we released the shackles.
 Because even though the guilt might tell you differently, the Holy Spirit is not going to pop out of a back alley to berate you with 20 Hail Mary's and the fear of God because you forgot to bless yourself.